adaltas/node-shell/doc/config/commands.md

   What is left once the option and the commands have been extracted.
 * `commands` (object|array)
   Support unlimited multi-level commands.
+* `route` (function|string)
+  Execute a function or the function exported by a module if defined as a string, provide the params object, see the [routing documentation](/api/route/).

 ## Multi-level commands